nrod968/ece569-final-project/README.md

 If done successfully, you should see outc.pbm created in build_dir.

+Adding files:
-Add your kernels to kernel.cu
+1. Add your kernels to kernel.cu
-Add any utility functions to util.cu
+2. Add any utility functions to util.cu
-Add your kernel call to solution.cu
+3. Add your kernel call to solution.cu